liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-5-request-lifecycle.md

 **Note:** In Portlet 1.0 there is no direct API for distinguishing between a request's render parameters and regular (post) parameters.
-To meet the above requirements concerning encoding render parameters, it is recommended that the history list only be updated during the render phase.
-As Portlet 1.0 doesn't carry forward postback parameters into the render phase one can infer the render parameters during the render phase as they should be the only parameters received.
+To meet the above requirements concerning encoding render parameters, it is recommended that the history list only be updated during the header phase.
+As Portlet 3.0 doesn't carry forward postback parameters into the header phase one can infer the render parameters during the header phase as they should be the only parameters received.

 - the bridge must allow, recognize, and evaluate `faces-config.xml` navigation rules where the `<to-view-id>` element is